eduardojvieira/website/src/data/post/industrial-cybersecurity-retrofit.md

 The implementation followed our retrofit framework:

 1. **Network Segmentation**:
-   - Deployed industrial firewalls between business and control networks
+   - Deployed industrial firewalls between business and control networks (In some budget-constrained scenarios, configured instances of pfSense/OPNsense on reliable hardware were used effectively here).
    - Created protocol-specific filtering rules
    - Established a secure jump server for authorized access